Sainglend/tda-api-client/README.md

 npm i tda-api-client
 ```
 ## What's New
+v 2.0.0
-v 1.2.0 - Streaming!
+- Streaming!
 You can now utilize the full power of TD Ameritrade's API, both the REST and the Streaming sides.
-Click the link to the [Streaming README](streamingREADME.md).
+Click the link to the [Streaming README](http://www.github.com/sainglend/tda-api-client/tree/master/streamingREADME.md).
+- TypeScript: care has been taken to make this very IDE friendly by using TypeScript, along with plenty of interfaces and enums.
+- Project structure: What gets published to npm is the result of compiling the typescript into `dist/` and copying over a stripped down package.json and README files.
+View the github page at https://www.github.com/sainglend/tda-api-client for the full experience.
+- There is now sample data in the form of raw requests and responses in [the sampledata folder](http://www.github.com/sainglend/tda-api-client/tree/master/src/sampledata)
+- Unit tests: There are unit tests living side-by-side with the .ts files in src/.
+Run these with caution!!!
+See notes below, but be aware that a couple actually execute trades (send and cancel).

 v 1.1.2 - Fixed the Get Price History API call.
 The query param names were wrong.